egillespie/web-component-intro/README.md

 ## Externalizing content with templates

-- The `<template>` tag allows you to put unrendered content into your HTML file that you can then lookup and apply to your web components.
+- The `<template>` tag can hold any HTML content you want to use to organize your component

+- `<template>` and any content in it is not rendered on the page

-- The `<template>` element has a `.content` property that contains the document fragment with all of the content of the template.
+- Use the `.content` property to access the template's content

-- Use `template.content.cloneNode(true)` to copy the content into your Shadow DOM.
+- Use `template.content.cloneNode(true)` to copy the content into your Shadow DOM

 ## x.
 Separate HTML and JavaScript